Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

-I should point out first, however, that Florida is actually quite a big, varied state and far from uniform.
+However, it is actually quite a big, varied state—far from uniform.
 The Miami area feels like New York transposed to the Caribbean.
-The pan handle area and cities such as Tallahassee, on the other hand, definitely have the feel of the South.
-The Orlando area is very touristy, and The Florida Keys are something totally unique.
+The panhandle area, which includes cities such as Tallahassee, on the other hand, definitely has more of a southern feel.
+The Orlando area is very touristy, and the Florida Keys are totally unique.

 - It is hot and sunny most days.
 As well as just being more pleasant, this means that you can plan an outdoor event knowing that the weather is likely to be good.

-- No need to shovel snow in the Winter either.
-Scraping ice off your car windows is also uncommon, and there's no need to dress up in thick layers of winter wear every time you venture outside during the colder months either.
+- There's no need to shovel snow in the winter!
+Scraping ice off your car windows is also uncommon, and there's no need to dress up in thick layers of winter wear every time you venture outside during the colder months.

-- No state taxes to pay.
-The Sunshine State doesn't tax you, so you just have federal taxes to worry about.
+- There is no state income tax.
+You'll just have federal taxes to worry about.

-- Lots of world class beaches and state parks to enjoy.
-Plus even if you live inland, because of the shape of the state the beach is never far away—you can usually venture out to the coast and be back on the same day.
+- There are lots of world-class beaches and state parks to enjoy.
+Even if you live inland, the beach is never far away—you can venture out to the coast and be back home the same day.

-- A great place for yachting, sailing, diving, swimming, or going for a cruise, thanks to the warm weather and scenery.
-Plus there is surfing too, of course.
+- It's a great place for yachting, sailing, diving, swimming, or going for a cruise, thanks to the warm weather and scenery.
+There is surfing too, of course.

-- A great place for outdoor sports, such as golf and tennis.
-There are lots of high quality facilities and the weather means that you can play pretty much all year round.
+- It's perfect if you like outdoor sports, such as golf and tennis.
+There are lots of high-quality facilities and the weather means that you can play pretty much all year round.

-- Lots of theme parks (for example: Disney, Universal Studios and Busch Gardens) and leisure/recreational venues for all the family.
+- There are lots of theme parks—Disney, Universal Studios and Busch Gardens—and leisure/recreational venues for the whole family.
 There's never any reason to get bored in Florida.

 - Plenty of interesting and exotic animal life.

 - Lots of nature trails, springs, rivers, and lakes to explore.
-Plus there's the Florida Everglades.
+There's also the Florida Everglades.

-- The state is cosmopolitan with a very mixed population - lots of different groups and types of people of all ages.
-Perhaps only New York has a greater cultural diversity.
+- The state is cosmopolitan and it has a very mixed population—there are lots of different groups and types of people of all ages.
+It is one of the most diverse states in the nation.

-- You can buy a new home for a relatively cheap price in many parts of Florida.
+- In many parts of Florida, you can buy a new home for a relatively cheap price.